flashcordon/big-history/Interstellaire.md

 - Alternative speculations, with an equally long history and also tracing back to Goddard's [8] and Tsander's [9] papers, looked to “slow” “world ships,” which would make the very distant trip to other stars in centuries or millennia.
 - With the maturing space age, and especially the launches of Pioneers 10 and 11 to the outer solar system and beyond, the science case for in situ exploration of the nearby interstellar medium and the boundary of the heliosphere (“… the region of interplanetary space where the solar wind is flowing supersonically.”
 [26]) became more focused on the nearby interstellar medium [27].
 Such “precursor” (to true interstellar travel) missions became the scientific spacecraft focus [[5], [6], [7],28].
 While such mission concepts are typically referred to as an “Interstellar Probe", but with varying distances from the Sun, e.g. Refs.
 [2,29], they all (typically) refer to the very local interstellar medium (VLISM) out to 0.01 parsecs or ∼2000 AU
 - The New Horizons spacecraft was launched to the Pluto system in January 2006
+- In the 1970s (1978) members of The British Interplanetary Society  (BIS)  designed  an  interstellar  flyby  spacecraft called  Daedalus

 # Technologies de propulsion